microsoft/Microsoft-Defender-for-Cloud-Apps/Docs/(Preview) Discovered Apps API via Graph - Guide.md

 ```
 Some applications will return an error if an non-expected paramerter is empty.

+2. Filtering according to appInfo parameters is not supported yet.
+For example, the ability to return all applications that are Hipaa compliant is not supported yet.

-2. When calling the list of users of a specific application using this example path:
+3. When calling the list of users of a specific application using this example path:
 ```HTML
 GET  [https://graph.microsoft.com/beta/security/dataDiscovery/cloudAppDiscovery/uploadedStreams/<streamId>/aggregatedAppsDetails(period=duration'P90D')/<appId>/users]
 ```